PERSISTLab/Stash/README.md

 rapidly changing energy harvesting conditions, nor does it allow devices to store excess energy during times of abundance without sacrificing performance.

-This repository presents Stash, a hardware back-end energy storage technique that allows batteryless devices to charge quickly and store excess energy when it is abundant, extending their operating time and carrying out additional tasks without compromising the main ones.
+Stash, a hardware back-end energy storage technique that allows batteryless devices to charge quickly and store excess energy when it is abundant, extending their operating time and carrying out additional tasks without compromising the main ones.
 Stash performs like a small capacitor device when small capacitors excel and like a large capacitor device when large capacitors excel, with no additional software complexity and negligible power overhead.
 We